istio/istio.io/content/en/docs/setup/upgrade/index.md

 you can uninstall the canary revision using `istioctl x uninstall --revsion=canary`.

-However, in this case you must first reinstall the gateway(s) for the previous revision manually, because the uninstall command will not automatically revert to the previously in-place upgraded ones.
+However, in this case you must first reinstall the gateway(s) for the previous revision manually, because the uninstall command will not automatically revert the previously in-place upgraded ones.

 ## In place upgrades